yiisoft/yii-dev-tool/README.md

 =============================

 This repo contains tools to set up a development environment for Yii 3 packages.
-It allows to work on separate packages and test the result in other packages at the same time.
+It allows working on separate packages and test the result in other packages at the same time.
+Could be used for third party packages as well.

 Requirements